Definitions and Examples of criticize, condemn, disparage

-The teacher criticized the student's essay for its lack of clarity and organization.
+The teacher criticized the student's essay for its lack of coherence.

-To express strong disapproval of someone or something, often in a formal or public way.
+To express strong disapproval or censure of someone or something.

-The government condemned the terrorist attack and promised to bring the perpetrators to justice.
+The government condemned the terrorist attack and vowed to bring the perpetrators to justice.

-To speak disrespectfully or belittle someone or something.
+To belittle or speak disrespectfully about someone or something.

 Key Differences: criticize vs condemn vs disparage

-- 1Criticize implies finding fault or expressing disapproval, but not necessarily condemning or belittling.
+- 1Criticize implies finding fault or expressing disapproval of someone or something.

-- 3Disparage implies speaking disrespectfully or belittling someone or something.
+- 3Disparage suggests belittling or speaking disrespectfully about someone or something.

 Effective Usage of criticize, condemn, disparage